quickapps/docs/en/developers/field-api.rst

 Now you know how Field API works you might need an easy way to attach, and manage fields for your tables.
-Field plugin provides an UI (user-interface) for handling all this tasks, Field API UI is packaged as a trait piece of code: ``Field\Utility\FieldUIControllerTrait``, you must simply attach this trait to an empty controller and you are ready to go.
+Field plugin provides an UI (user-interface) for handling all this tasks, Field API UI is packaged as a trait: ``Field\Utility\FieldUIControllerTrait``, you must simply attach this trait to an empty controller and you are ready to go.

-With this trait, Field plugin provides an user friendly UI for manage entity’s custom fields.
-It provides a field-manager user interface (UI) by attaching a series of actions over a ``clean`` controller.
+With this trait, Field plugin provides an user friendly UI for manage entity’s custom by attaching a series of actions over a ``clean`` controller.

 **Usage:**